 |Income Paid Quarterly.
 The Fund aims to deliver a dividend yield above the market average, by investing mainly in a range of global equities.
 The Fund aims to grow distributions over the long-term whilst also maximising total return (the combination of income and growth of capital).
 See latest fund factsheet for details.|

-*Current Income Yields are Gross, Variable and Not Guaranteed as at 25/02/13 - Yields are rounded down to one decimal place - See latest Fund Factsheet for details.
+*Current Income Yields are Gross, Variable and Not Guaranteed as at 28/2/14 - See latest Fund Factsheet for details.

 Bonds: To provide the potential for overall returns these funds invest in bonds, also known as fixed interest securities.
 This is achieved by receiving regular interest on loans to companies or governments.
 There is a chance the bond issuer could fall into financial difficulty and will not be able to pay the interest or the loan back, which could result in a fall in your investment returns.
 Bonds can also be sensitive to trends in interest rate movements and if interest rates go up, the returns on your investment are likely to fall as bonds can become less attractive.
 On the other hand, if interest rates fall, bonds are likely to become more attractive and your investment returns increase.